matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/003 Hashing II.md

 ![[Pasted image 20251001155408.png]]
 Integrity vs. Confidentiality
 MAC code (tag) and message are sent to Bob.
-- Speaking specifically about the tag, `a`, Alice sends her message with this tag as the identifier c
+- Speaking specifically about the tag, `a`, Alice sends her message with this tag as the identifier confirming that the message comes from her.
+If Eve sends a message `m'` that Bob checks with the hashing function using the shared key between him and Alice, it will output `a'`, not `a`.

+**CBC-MAC**
+• Uses a CBC-mode block cipher to encrypt message m.
+• The last block (or half the last block) (usually 128 bits) of the ciphertext becomes the
+MAC.
+• *Never use the same key for encryption & authentication.* Why?
+	Consider, we have `K (key`
+• Susceptible to collision attacks
+• Steps to properly implement CBC-MAC:
+1. Construct a string s from l and m, where l is the length of m in a
+fixed-length format.
+2. Pad s until it is a multiple of the block size.
+3. Apply CBC-MAC to s
+4. Only output the last ciphertext block, and no other parts or
+intermediate stages.